 Great Perks Aren’t Enough, Need Creative Employee Recruitment

-Long ago are the days of posting a “Help Wanted” ad within the local newspaper and there would be multiple candidates lined up wanting an interview.
-Virtual Tours, Social media, and having a budget devoted to Recruitment Advertising is what it takes to capture candidates’ attention.
+Long ago you could post a “Help Wanted” ad within the local newspaper and multiple candidates would be lined up wanting an interview.
+Now, Virtual Tours, Social media, and having a budget devoted to Recruitment Advertising is what it takes to capture candidates’ attention.

 In case you didn’t know, social media isn’t just for posting pictures of family and food.
 Many social media outlets are effective tools for recruiting quality candidates.
-Facebook and LinkedIn are considered the top two, but there is also Twitter, Reddit, and even Spotify.
-It’s important to understand the individual platform’s rules and regulations for advertising and posting jobs for employee recruitment.
+Facebook and LinkedIn rank as the top two, but there is also Twitter, Reddit, and even Spotify.
+However, it’s important to understand the individual platform’s rules and regulations for advertising and posting jobs for employee recruitment.
 If done correctly, can save a lot of time and money.

 There are also platforms that allow users to post portfolios for potential employers to look at.
 For example, Github is a great place to view developers’ and designers’ work.